Export Compliance Procedures

 For Non-Penn State Travelers: For non-Penn State Persons traveling internationally at Penn State expense, an export review is still required due to potential liability that may be assessed to Penn State given our fiscal responsibility for the travel.
 Non-PSU travelers may enroll their international travel in the TSN by contacting the TSN Staff to request access credentials for the TSN site.
 Alternatively, Non-PSU traveler activities may be reviewed for export purposes by following current processes for submitting such travel manually to the University Export Compliance Office for review.
 To request a copy of the current forms or procedures, please contact the University Export Compliance Office.

 International Shipment Reviews: The shipment of commodities (items, materials, and goods) to international destinations is the most obvious example of an "Export", as that term is used under U.S. Export Controls.
 Penn State has a legal obligation under U.S. export and sanctions laws to comply with all relevant laws and regulations governing the international shipment of commodities.
-Pursuant to University Guideline AD09, the international shipment by any University Person of certain high risk commodities should be reviewed in advance by the University Office of Export Compliance to determine whether any regulatory requirements apply to the shipment.
+Pursuant to University Guideline AD09, the international shipment by any University Person of certain high-risk commodities should be reviewed in advance by the University Office of Export Compliance to determine whether any regulatory requirements are applicable to the shipment.
 In addition to various export compliance issues that might arise as part of a shipment out of the U.S., the importation (entry into the U.S.) of certain commodities requires compliance with a number of equally complex regulations, including potential customs, transportation, and licensing requirements.

-To facilitate compliance and support international shipments at Penn State, the University Office of Export Compliance has created an online submission process to request that an export specialist review of any proposed international shipment.
-To request an export review of any proposed international shipment, please click here for more information and to access our International Shipment - Export/Import Review Request Forms.
+To facilitate compliance and support international shipments at Penn State, the University Office of Export Compliance has created an online submission process to request that an export specialist review any proposed international shipment.
+To request an export review of any proposed international shipment, please click here for more information and to access our International Shipment - Export/Import Review Request Form.
 When required, an export review request should be submitted online at least FIVE (5) days prior to the desired date of shipment, however additional advanced submission is highly recommended.